G-Node/python-odml/doc/tutorial.rst

 The printout of a Section is similar to the Document printout and gives you already the following information:

-- ``<...>`` indicates that you are looking at an object
 - ``Section`` tells you that you are looking at an odML Section
-- ``TheCrew`` is the name of this Section
-- ``[...]`` highlights the type of the Section (here ``crew``)
-- ``(4)`` states that this Section has four Sections directly attached to it
+- ``[4/2]`` states that this Section has four Sections and two Properties directly attached to it
+- ``{...}`` provides ``name``, ``type`` and ``id`` of the Section
+- ``name`` is the name of this Section, 'TheCrew' in the example case
+- ``type`` provides the type of the Section, 'crew' in the example case
+- ``id`` provides the uuid of the Section, the actual value has been omitted in the example to improve readability.

-Note that the Section printout tells you nothing about the number of attached Properties or again about the depth of a possible sub-Section tree below the directly attached ones.
+Note that the Section printout tells you nothing about the depth of a possible sub-Section tree below the directly attached ones.
 It also only list the type of the Section as one of the Section attributes.
-In total, a Section can be defined by the following 5
+In total, a Section can be defined by the following 5 attributes:
-attributes:

 name
     - Returns the name of this Section.
 Should indicate what kind of